 ** Note: There were at least three other Gem County men on the captured Morrison-Knudsen construction crew: Newells' one-time brother-on-law, Marvin Gross (obituary) and Gross' uncle Leroy Cramer.
 Leroy Cramer died on the hospital ship on the way home.
 He is buried at Ola.
 Bill Charters was also in that crew.
 For more information, see Wake Island on historynet.com.

-Bios from "History of Idaho, The Gem of the Mountains," Vol. III.
+Bios from Hawley's "History of Idaho, The Gem of the Mountains," Vols.
+II and III.
 The S. J. Clarke Publishing Co.
 Chicago, 1920.
-On-line at google books
+On-line at google books and archive.org

 Family Group Sheet Index